Sanctioned Tournament Application

 Sanctioned Tournaments

-A Sanctioned Tournament is one which, upon request from the Tournament Director, has been endorsed by Pickleball Canada (PCO) as meeting standards defined by the international rules of pickleball and Pickleball Canada.
+A Sanctioned Tournament is one which, upon request from the Tournament Director, has been endorsed by Pickleball Canada as meeting standards defined by the international rules of pickleball and Pickleball Canada.
 To be ‘sanctioned’ by Pickleball Canada means an event meets those standards, is well-organized, fair and safe for competitors, and follows the rules and regulations set by the governing bodies.

 Purposes of Sanctioning

-• To optimize the operation of pickleball tournaments across Canada;
+• To optimize the operation of pickleball tournaments across Canada.

-• To challenge tournament organizers to host top quality events that will showcase pickleball to the membership of Pickleball Canada, the public and the media;
+• To challenge tournament organizers to host top-quality events that will showcase pickleball to the membership of Pickleball Canada, the public and the media.

-• To ensure that tournaments are delivered in a safe and developmentally appropriate fashion consistent with the Long Term Development Plan approved by Canadian Sport for Life Society and Pickleball Canada;
+• To ensure that tournaments are delivered in a safe and developmentally appropriate fashion consistent with the Long-Term Development Plan approved by Canadian Sport for Life Society and Pickleball Canada.

-• To ensure alignment and consistency across provinces and territories;
+• To ensure alignment and consistency across provinces and territories.

-Benefits of a Sanctioned Tournament
+Benefits of Hosting a Sanctioned Tournament

 • Posting the Tournament on the Sanctioned Tournament Calendar on the Pickleball Canada website